Paracontrolled calculus and regularity structures (II): From paracontrolled systems to models and modelled distributions

-This proof makes it clear that the above parametrization of the set of $\sf \Pi$ maps is related to the non-uniqueness of the reconstruction map on the set of modelled distributions of negative regularity exponent.
+The fact that this statement holds not only for the paraproduct $\sf P$ but also for the modified paraproduct ${\sf P}^m$ will play a pivotal role in the proof of Lemma \ref{lem:model on T^M} below.
+The proof of Proposition \ref{modifiedCorUniqueExtension} makes it clear that the above parametrization of the set of $\sf \Pi$ maps is related to the non-uniqueness of the reconstruction map on the set of modelled distributions of negative regularity exponent.
 This statement leaves us with the task of giving a parametrization of the set of characters $\sf g$ on $T^+$ by their paracontrolled representation.
 We need for that purpose to make the following assumptions on the Hopf algebra $(T^+,\Delta^+)$ and the basis $\mcB^+$ of $T^+$.
 Recall that $D^k:T_\alpha^+\to T_{\alpha-|k|}^+$, is a linear map satisfying the recursive rules from Lemma \ref{lem:recursive rules}.
+Recall that a pre-order $\pord$ is a reflexive transitive binary relation.
+Write $\sigma\spord\tau$ if $\sigma\pord\tau$ and $\tau\ntrianglelefteq\sigma$.

 \textbf{\textsf{Assumption (C)}}{\it \begin{enumerate} \item[\textbf{\textsf{(1)}}] There exists a finite subset $\mcG_\circ^+$ of $\mcB_\circ^+$ such that $\mcB_\circ^+$ is of the form